8.11 Graph Legends

 - Once a graph is created, clicking the Reconstruct Legend toolbar button will create the most appropriate legend for your graph.

 - When you right-click a legend object and point to the Legend context menu, the 1st group in the sub-menu will show applicable legend objects for your graph.
 If you choose one of these legends, it will be appended to the existing legend.
-Note: Each type of legend object can only appear once.
+Note: Each type of legend object can appear only once in the graph layer.

 - The same menu options are also available from the Graph menu and when right-clicking in the graph.